Isayso/PlaylistEditor/README.md

 # Playlist Editor for Kodi

+2.2.2 some fixes, YTExplode new dll, fix of Youtube changes.

 New release 2.2 uses YoutubeExplode instead of youtube-dl!
 FFmpeg included, no further addon for download used.

 Windows Editor/Player for Kodi playlist files (.m3u) with send link to Kodi and play with VLC, download of youtube videos with youtube-dl.